saylordotorg/course_hist341/Unit11.md

+---
+layout: default
+title: "HIST341: The Silk Road and Central Eurasia"
+course_description: "A detailed study of the history of cultural and economic exchange across Eurasia from ancient to modern times, with particular emphasis in the interactions between different cultures and civilizations."
+next: ../../../
+previous: ../Unit10
+---
 **Unit 11: Final Exam** <span id="11"></span>
 -   **Final Exam: The Saylor Foundation's "HIST341 Final Exam"**
     Link: The Saylor Foundation's "[HIST341 Final